JakeCoxon/graphite/README.md

 Generates random graphs with a uniform distribution from a context-free hypergraph grammar.

-Use graphite with the following: `graphite=java -jar graphite-1.1.jar`
+Use graphite with the following: `alias graphite="java -jar graphite-1.1.jar"`

 ```
 graphite